- Women’s, Gender, and Feminist Theory

 Students analyze assigned documentaries in Transnational Feminisms using WordPress blogging infrastructure.
 This is the “homepage” for the course.
 Student blogs can be accessed through this site.

 In fall 2014, I experimented with Twitter for Just-in-Time teaching in Introduction to Women’s and Gender Studies.
 Students created a hashtag for the course, and posted questions, analyses, and links that were used as discussion prompts during our class time.
+I’ve continued using Twitter to teach Reproductive Justice across institutions.

 Student Centered-Learning via Small Group Discussions